Skip to Content

 • Data Source Type: Type of DBMS such as MySQL.

-• Cloud Provider: Shows the cloud service provider when the connection is synchronized from the cloud.
+• Cloud Provider: Shows the cloud service provider information when a connection synchronized from the cloud is used.

-• Session Count: Total number of sessions connected via the proxy.
+• Session Count: Displays the total number of sessions connected via the proxy.

-• Connected At: Time when the connection was established.
+• Connected At: Displays the time when the connection was established.

 Administrator > Databases > Monitoring > Proxy Management